SafaJeBo/Project-I/README.md

 Compiles the modules and generates the main program.
 Then executes the main program.

 ```
-make stats
 make plot
 ```
-Generates statiscs file with info on mean and standard deviation of observables.
-Runs plots from data in datafile and moves them to a new folder.
+Runs plots from data in datafile and performs some folder organization.

 For more commands type make help